samuelbulman/wanna-be-engineer/README.md

 ### __Disclaimer__:
 The code in this repository was written by an Analytics Engineer who's more interested in the Data Engineering side of things.

 The python modules in this codebase were developed to aid in the automation and democratization of data in the workplace, with reusability and consistency in mind.
 The code _will not run as is_ and was written to interact with _specific tools_, which are listed out below.
-The files in this repo are modules that can be imported into scripts to automate tasks and make data available to others; they serve as the foundation for simple scripting.
+The files in this repo are modules that can be imported into scripts to automate tasks, the movement of data, and to make data available to others.
+They serve as the foundation for simple scripting.

 ### Specific Tooling / Use Cases:
 - AWS Secrets Manager